You are here

 If you have stayed in a high-risk area (e.g. Russia) within 10 days prior to your arrival in Germany, please, fill in a Digital Registration on Entry and show the confirmation you get at the check-in.
 If you have stayed in a virus variant area within 10 days prior to your arrival Germany, please, show in addition a negative covid-19 test certificate at the check-in (antigen test max.
 24 hours, PCR test max.
 72 hours old on entry).
 In addition, please, be prepared to stay quarantined in Germany.
 You do not need to fill in the Digital Registration on Entry or stay quarantined if you are only passing through Germany.

 At present, there are no restrictions on entry in Germany for persons coming from the EU and Schengen Area countries, but all passengers travelling to Germany, need to have a covid-19 certificate.
 Some restrictions on public life affect travel in Germany.

 - Travelling to Sweden

-Until 31 August 2021, all at least 18-year-old foreigners travelling from Travemünde to Malmö must present one of the following documents upon arrival in Sweden:
+Until 31 October 2021, all at least 18-year-old foreigners travelling from Travemünde to Malmö must present one of the following covid-19 certificates upon arrival in Sweden:

 - a negative covid-19 test certificate (max.
 72 hours old upon arrival), or